-Searching for something different to read with all this newfound time?
+Searching for something different to read?
 Look no further than your favourite comedian.

 Many stand-up stars have turned their hand to writing.
 From memoirs and autobiographies to essays and even children’s fiction, they’ve used their verbal expertise as a springboard for sharing inspiring stories.

 After searching our shelves and digital devices, we put together a list of ten true page-turners.
 Not only are these books by comedians full of witty banter to keep you laughing, but you’ll also find cultural insight, political satire and plenty of heart-warming moments.

 The comedian-turned-star of The Daily Show reveals his story of growing up as the ultimate outsider.
 Born in South Africa to a white Swiss father and black Xhosa mother at a time when interracial marriage was illegal, Trevor Noah had an extraordinary childhood.
 Often hidden indoors during his early years, he finally experienced the joy of freedom as a young man when apartheid crumbled.
 A collection of 18 unflinchingly honest personal essays that cover everything from subsisting on caterpillars to high school dating dilemmas, you’ll be moved by Noah’s struggles to find a place in a world where he wasn’t supposed to exist.